SINTEF-Infosec/cysims-openssl-demo/README.md

 cd /mnt/volumes && ./run_demo.sh
 ```

+## Security considerations

+This project is for learning and demo purposes only, and should not be used for any real application.
+In a real world scenario, keys must be password protected, and the root CA must be kept offline.
+Additional configuration is also required.

 ## Results

 The demo results in a `ca` directory containing all the certificates and artefacts of the PKI.